MFR6340/theenglishextension.org/open-world-1/unit-4: Exploring.md

  <img src="https://imgur.com/CfRRQoR.png" width="25%" />

 Most explorers had a plan of where there were going, but often those plans didn't work out quite as they expected.
 Learn what happened instead.
 Find out about the trips of Cabot, Hudson, Magellan, and other great explorers.
-(Lexile 1000L )
+(Lexile 1000L ) <sup>[what is this?](/resources/Lexile%20measures)</sup>

-<a href="https://www.bookdepository.com/Explorers-Who-Got-Lost-Diane-Sansevere-Dreher/9780765381514?ref=grid-view&qid=1674913369118&sr=1-1 link here" rel="nofollow"> Buy on href=res""https://www.orellfuessli.ch/shop/home/artikeldetails/A1036084575" rel="nofollow">Buy on Orell Füssli</a>
+<a href="https://www.bookdepository.com/Explorers-Who-Got-Lost-Diane-Sansevere-Dreher/9780765381514?ref=grid-view&qid=1675168612567&sr=1-1" rel="nofollow"> Buy on BookDepository </a>
+<a href="https://www.orellfuessli.ch/shop/home/suggestartikel/A1003331053?sq=The%20Twenty-One%20Balloons&stype=productName" rel="nofollow">Buy on Orell Füssli</a>

 ### Around the World: A Celebration of Circumnavigation, by Lonely Planet